fedimint/fedimint.org/docs/TradeOffs/01-Trust-Trade-Offs.md

 1. **Blind Balance:** The guardians cannot see a users balance.
 2. **Blind Transactions:** The guardians cannot tell which parties are part of a transaction.
+3. **Unattended LN deposits:** A user of a fedimint can receive payment on the lightning network without needing to be online.
+4. **Simplified use:** Using the Bitcoin and Lightning network is made simpler due to the operation of the Bitcoin and Lightning nodes being outsourced to the federation of LN gateways.

 :::note
-Fedimint is a voluntary system which individuals can and individuals in part or fully for their bitcoin custody.
-We hope that by being honest with these trade offs, individuals can make better decisions for their risk profiles.
+Fedimint is a voluntary system which individuals can use in part or fully for their bitcoin custody.
+We hope that an honest accounting of the trade offs will help individuals make better decisions for their risk profiles.
 :::

-## The Trade Offs
+## The Risks

 The trade offs in the trust model have been captured as five key risks as outlined below[^1] and explored in more detail on the following pages.